 It is estimated from 1999 to 2015 that 109 residents of Wyoming died from mesothelioma.
 The state has a mesothelioma mortality rate of 12 people per million every year, which is above the national average.
 There are 12 known sources of natural asbestos in Wyoming, including an area in the Rocky Mountain foothills.
 Counties with the worst asbestos-related deaths are Natrona and Laramie counties.

-If you worked in heavy industry, construction, mining or power generation for many years in Wyoming and have a mesothelioma diagnosis, you should consult with an experienced mesothelioma attorney.
-You could be entitled to substantial compensation for your injuries and expenses.
+If you worked in heavy industry, construction, mining or power generation for many years in Wyoming and have a mesothelioma diagnosis, you should consult with the best mesothelioma attorneys.
+You could be entitled to substantial mesothelioma compensation for your injuries and expenses.
 At the conclusion of this page, there are three mesothelioma lawsuit companies that can assist you in reviewing your claim.

 What Causes Mesothelioma?